mkorpela/pabot/TRICKS.md

   - Run remote library servers on the remote machines
   - Use pabotlib with a resource file to share the IP addresses of the remote machines
-  - On a suite setup and teardown use PabotLib.Aquire Value Set, Get Value From Set and PabotLib.Release Value Set to set a specific suite to be executed with a specific remote machine (for example set the host ip to a global variable and use it in the Remote library import)
+  - On a suite setup and teardown use `pabot.PabotLib.Acquire Value Set`, `Get Value From Set` and `pabot.PabotLib.Release Value Set` to set a specific suite to be executed with a specific remote machine (for example set the host ip to a global variable and use it in the Remote library import)